-Performance p.a. in EUR since fund's launch (4/18/2001) to 8/30/2024 in % p.a.
-1 year 3 years 5 years 10 years since fund's launch Fund 16.22 4.48 9.11 8.53 5.57
+Performance p.a. in EUR since fund's launch (8/5/2008) to 8/30/2024

-The performance of the unit class R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other unit class R income classes (income-distributing unit certificates and incomeretaining unit certificates without payment of capital gains tax).
+The performance of the unit class R (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other unit class R income classes (income-retaining unit certificates with payment of capital gains tax and income-distributing unit certificates).